Chat

 Handling diverse messages at a scale requires an effective data processing pipeline, which provides a queuing mechanism to process messages.
 There are several message queue libraries available to handle this scenario.
 Kafka is a popular platform for building a real-time data pipeline for consuming messages.

-Managing the digital states and world views across all application service components
+Managing the digital states and world views across all app components

 Managing the dynamic allocation of chat service components based on regional volumes

-For building a scalable system, it’s important to consider the load on the service components.
-If too many users are logging in from a given location, then a single chat service component alone may not be able to handle that scale due to the limits of vertical scaling.
-Moreover, a single service component is also not desirable due to a single point of failure.
+To build a scalable system, consider the load on service components.
+If too many users log in from one location, a single component may not handle the scale, and it creates a single point of failure.
+Horizontal scaling is needed to avoid these issues.

 To mitigate these challenges, engineers must implement a load balancer at each location to spread the chat traffic across multiple chat service components.
 Above all, a set of protocols must be defined to spawn these chat service components dynamically based on traffic surges.
 Additionally, they should sync up with the existing components and be part of the data synchronization.